 Many preschools, nurseries and primary schools have music sessions every week to give children a break from academic lessons but in a way that they are still learning.
 Children enjoy making, dancing and listening to music.

 Rhymes help children to learn and play with words, they tune their ears to all the sounds in the word.
 By hearing different sounds, they learn how sounds combine and blend together to form a word.
-A child who knows four nursery rhymes by the time they’re four will be a better reader at eight years old.
+It is said that a child who knows four nursery rhymes by the time they’re four will be a better reader at eight years old because of it.

 When singing nursery rhymes, it is a good idea to sing slowly and clearly.
 This is so the children have a chance to catch the words and the way they’re formed.
 If you can, ask your child to face you, the eye contact will help to ripen their non-verbal communication skills.

 Songs and rhymes have a positive impact on a child’s language and literacy development.
 Children love rhyme, rhythm and repetition.
 These three things found in songs and rhymes can naturally help to boost a child’s language and literacy skills.